Arnold Schwarzenegger's Training Program

 Image courtesy of Instagram (@schwarzenegger)

 Born and raised in Thal, Austria, Arnold Schwarzenegger is a household name within the world of bodybuilding, and even outside of it as he has led quite the life even after retiring.
 Schwarzenegger is a 4-time Mr. Universe champion, as well as a 7-time Mr. Olympia champion.
-Outside of bodybuilding, he is an Emmy-award winning actor, and was the governor of California, two times.
-Not to mention the Arnold Sports Festival, also known as the Arnold Classic which has been held annually since 1989, is named after him as well, and it has spread to multiple countries.
+Outside of bodybuilding, he is an Emmy-award winning actor, and was the governor of California, not once but two times.
+Not to mention he started the Arnold Sports Festival, also known as the Arnold Classic which has been held annually since 1989, and it has spread to multiple countries as one of the biggest sports festivals in the world.

-Perhaps one of the most important figures in bodybuilding, Arnold Schwarzenegger’s physique is one that many people have tried to replicate, he is the face of the Golden Era of bodybuilding.
+Perhaps one of the most important figures in bodybuilding, Arnold Schwarzenegger’s physique is one that many people have tried to replicate, he is the face of the Golden Era of bodybuilding, when waists were tiny, muscles were big, and the competitors were not down to unhealthy amounts of body fat.
 Arnold was known for his wide and thick back, with lats that looked like the wings of a bat, as well as his incredible biceps that mirrored the peaks of Mt.
 Everest.
 But, perhaps the thing that stuck out the most was his chest, as it appeared to be a shelf that you could stack books on top of.

 However, many point out one weak point in his physique, which seemed to be his legs, as many called them disproportionate to his upper body.
 Regardless, his leg day training was absolutely brutal, and you will see that as we dissect his overall training program.